It’s a question we get asked often…why a pig sanctuary?

 Even those who have great intentions and seek to give a pig a home as a pet often struggle with the responsibilities that come along with being a pig parent.
 Due to their intelligence, pigs need constant mental stimulation to avoid boredom.
 Without attention or other pigs to be around, their loneliness will often result in depression which yields to destructive behavior in a home setting.

-We have a passion to help those pigs in need that have been bred to become human companions who then through no fault of their own are discarded by their owners.
-Those pigs only want love, care and a sense of belonging.
+We have a passion to help pigs in need.
+They have feelings, possess the intellect equal to that of a human toddler, and desire companionship.
+Pigs only want love, care and a sense of belonging.
 We feel blessed to be able to provide that through our sanctuary.

 Dispelling the “Micro” and “Teacup” Pig Myths

 There is no such thing as a “micro” or “teacup” pig.
 Even the smallest pigs will grow to close to 100lbs in size.
 The term “mini pig” applies to any breed of big that is not a giant farm hog.
 This includes potbelly pigs, juliana pigs, kune kune pigs, and others.

 Breeders will often starve or malnourish baby pigs to keep them small, so that they can advertise them as “micro / teacup pigs” and sell them for a very large profit.
 People will purchase these pigs, and then once they feed them a regular diet, will see the pig grow, and grow, and grow until it becomes much larger than they ever expected.

 Pigs Do Not Act Like Dogs or Cats